Sustainability, Interdisciplinarity and Transformative Change: A Critical Realist Response to the Crisis System

 By investigating critical realist philosophy as an underlabourer for Sustainability, Interdisciplinarity and Transformative Change the purpose of the conference is to discuss how critical realism (CR) can be a response to the Crisis System as well as be a contribution to the realization and the implementation of the UN Agenda for Sustainable Development.
 Fundamental questions to be answered are therefore; how can CR contribute to a more just, prosperous, sustainable world, both for humans and for non-human lifeforms on this planet?
 How can CR as a general philosophy act as a tool of change for people, planet, flourishing and well being?

 The conference will take a broad critical realist approach.
 Therefore we welcome contributions from all areas that consider the four e’s in the crisis system with a critical realist philosophy.
 We also welcome papers, which more specifically address the problems from the perspective of the new Agenda 2030.
 We welcome contributions from all sciences i.e. the natural sciences (biology/ecology), the social sciences (politics, economics, educational theory, health studies etc.), the arts, and humanities.
 Equally welcome are contributions inspired by CR, that draw on Bhaskar’s philosophy (basic critical realism, critical naturalism, dialectical critical realism, and metaReality) and other authors who have contributed to CR’s flourishing.
 The conference also welcomes scholars who do not consider themselves critical realists, but are interested in the CR debate and how to meet the great challenges of our time.
-Paper proposals are welcome on all themes with relevance to critical realism, for example on the following suggested themes:
+Paper proposals are welcome on all themes with relevance to critical realism.

-Panel 1 – Sustainability, Interdisciplinarity and Transformative Change: Concentratiing on the Four E’s; what are the Challenges?
+Panel 1 – Sustainability, Interdisciplinarity and Transformative Change: A Critical Realist Examination of the Sustainable Development Agenda

-This session will examine the global call for sustainable development from the critical realist perspective of the Crisis System.
+The first conference plenary is focused on the conference theme of “Sustainability, Interdisciplinarity and Transformative Change”, and the esteemed panellists will provide a critical realist examination of the 2030 Sustainable Development Agenda.
+The global call for sustainable development will be examined from the critical realist perspective of the Crisis System.
 In his posthumous book, Enlightened Common Sense (2016), Roy Bhaskar identifies four planes of social being that define this poly-crisis. “[O]n the plane of material transaction with nature, it is most obvious in the form of ecological crisis…; On the plane of social interaction between people, it is most obvious in the form of an ethical or moral crisis…; On the plane of social structure the most obvious crisis is an economic one…; On the plane of stratification of the embodied personality we have various acute existential crisis…”.

 - Does the 2030 Agenda for Sustainable Development provide a framework for transformative change to overcome the crisis system?